 All referrals/discussions will be dealt with sensitively and in a professional and confidential manner.

-The Royal Free London has a small public health team whose aim is to improve physical and mental health outcomes, promote wellbeing and reduce health inequalities across the population and communities we serve, within and beyond the hospital walls.
+The Royal Free London has a population health team whose aim is to improve physical and mental health outcomes, promote wellbeing and reduce health inequalities across the population and communities we serve, within and beyond the hospital walls.
 We do this by working with our staff, patients, communities and the wider health and care system.

 We have a strong focus on measuring and reporting on inequalities.
 Routine monitoring of inequalities is important to identify problems, focus on areas to change and monitor the impact of our actions.
 By taking a data-driven approach, we aim to identify the drivers of ill health and which populations are most affected.
-We can then use this insight to improve outcomes and patient experience and reduce health inequalities.
+We can then use this insight to improve access and patient experience and reduce health inequalities.

 The team

-Public health reports
+Population health reports

 The Royal Free London NHS Foundation Trust supports the Government’s objectives to eradicate modern slavery and human trafficking and recognises the significant role the NHS has to play in both combatting it and supporting victims.
 In particular, we are committed to ensuring our supply chains and business activities are free from ethical and labour standards abuses.
 Steps taken to date include: